VeitWild/VeitWild.github.io/_posts/2024-08-11-diffusion-models.md

 Generative Diffusion Processes
 ==============================

-Let $X_1, \dots, X_N \sim P$ be a sample of size $N \in \mathbb{N}$ from an unknown data distribution $P \in \mathcal{P}(\mathbb{R}^D)$.
+Let $X_1, \dots, X_N \sim P$ be a sample of size $N \in \mathbb{N}$ drawn from an unknown data distribution $P \in \mathcal{P}(\mathbb{R}^D)$.

-Our goal is to generate a new sample $X^*$ which looks indistinguishable from $X_1, \dots, X_N$.
-The paradigmatic case is image generation, where a dataset with images is given and we want to build a sampler generating a new image from the unknown image data distribution.
+Our goal is to generate a new sample $X^*$ that is indistinguishable from the original samples $X_1, \dots, X_N$.
+A classic example of this is image generation, where the task is to build a sampler that can generate new images from the unknown data distribution of a given image dataset.

-Diffusion models (DM) allow us to progressively morph samples from a Gaussian distribution into the often highly complex and multimodal data distribution $P$.
-The mathematics behind diffusion models are stunningly beatiful and to my eye the most fascinating application of stochastic calculus in a long time.
-This blog post will focus on conceptual ideas behind DM and maybe provide some mathematical intution for why they are so succesful.
+Diffusion models (DMs) provide a powerful framework for progressively transforming samples from a simple Gaussian distribution into the often highly complex and multimodal data distribution $ P $.
+The mathematics behind diffusion models are remarkably beautiful and represent, in my view, one of the most fascinating applications of stochastic calculus in recent times.
+This blog post will focus on the conceptual ideas underlying DMs and offer some mathematical intuition for their success.

 The forward process